Second Annual Young Scholars Finance Consortium

 The Young Scholars Finance Consortium is an annual conference that provides promising junior faculty in Finance and advanced Ph.D. students the opportunity to present their work and receive feedback from each other as well as a select group of pre-invited highly accomplished senior scholars.

 The program committee includes Kerry Back, Turan Bali, David Chapman, Lauren Cohen, Zhi Da, Itamar Drechsler, Gregory Duffee, Wayne Ferson, Paolo Fulghieri, Michael Gallmeyer, Lorenzo Garlappi, Itay Goldstein, Burton Hollifield, Ravi Jagannathan, Michael Johannes, Bing Han, Lars Hansen, Ralph Koijen, Jon Lewellen, Deborah Lucas, Luis Viceira, Jessica Wachter, Russ Wermers, Motohiro Yogo, Fernando Zapatero, and Lu Zheng in addition to the entire research-active Finance faculty at Texas A&M University.
-Most of these prominent scholars have committed to serve as discussants in the 2017 consortium, and Lars P. Hansen, 2013 recipient of the Nobel Memorial Prize in Economics, is going to present keynote speech.
+Most of these prominent scholars have committed to serve as discussants in the 2017 consortium.

 TOPICS: The 2017 Consortium will focus on the topics of asset pricing and investments, and the topics of subsequent consortia will alternate between asset pricing and last year’s inaugural consortium’s topic, corporate finance.
 We kindly invite all advanced Ph.D. students and untenured junior faculty, who received their first full-time faculty appointment within the last seven years, to submit papers related to asset pricing and investment for the upcoming consortium (non-presenting co-authors may be more senior).
 There is no submission fee, and we welcome both theoretical and empirical work.